-The results of regression of the average share of investment in GDP in 1960-99 on the ICRG index of investment climate for 2000, and the increase in foreign exchange reserves for the period 1960-99 are reported in table 8 and 8a.
-Investment climate index (ranging from 0 to 100; the higher it is, the better the climate) is strongly correlated with GDP per capita, so they are regarded as substitutes, GDP per capita being just another proxy for investment climate.
+The results of regression of the average share of investment in GDP on the ICRG index of investment climate, and the increase in foreign exchange reserves for the periods of 1960-99 and 1975-99 are reported in table 8 and 8a.
+Investment climate index (ranging from 0 to 100; the higher it is, the better the climate) is strongly correlated with GDP per capita, so in many cases they act as substitutes, GDP per capita being just another proxy for investment climate.
 Both - FER required level and FER policy-induced level have a significant impact on the ratio of investment to GDP.
-The first link can be explained by the fact that required reserves depend on imports, whereas investment/GDP ratios are strongly correlated with trade/GDP ratios (fig. 3.8), and hence greater FER go hand in hand with larger international trade and higher investment (the causation probably runs both ways).
+The same goes for the impact of required change in FER and policy-induced change in FER for the period 1975-99.
+The link for required level and change in FER and investment/GDP ratio could be explained by the fact that required reserves depend on imports, whereas investment/GDP ratios are strongly correlated with trade/GDP ratios (fig. 3.8), and hence greater FER go hand in hand with larger international trade and higher investment (the causation probably runs both ways).